onikoroshii/onikoroshii/README.md

 </p>

 <p align="center">
-  here is some of my stuff. i made all these below myself!
+  here is some of my stuff. i made the mc skin, pt skin and the clothes/hair assets for the roblox avatar myself!
      </p>

 <p align="center">